 This article discusses the special syntax you can use to further specify and improve your searches within the “Search Deeper” search box.
-We will go over where to find Search Deeper, what Search Deeper is, and what syntax you can use to get better search results.
+We will go over where to find Search Deeper and what Search Deeper is.

 Where to Find It